Shannen Doherty: Personal life

+Public image

-Beginning with her time working on Beverly Hills, 90210, Doherty gained a reputation in the media for bad behavior that dominated her public image for many years.
-The magazine People has called her the "iconic Hollywood 'bad girl' of the nineties".
+During the time she was working on Beverly Hills, 90210, Doherty gained a reputation in the media for bad behavior that dominated her public image for many years.
+People magazine called her the "iconic Hollywood 'bad girl' of the nineties".
 Between 1992 and 1994, coverage alleging fighting between Doherty and her co-stars dominated tabloid headlines, particularly concerning her heated feud with Jennie Garth, and further reports of heavy partying, on-set lateness, and physical fights.
-The zine Ben Is Dead, which published a newsletter called "I Hate Brenda" at the height of the show's popularity, even opened a hotline called the "Shannen Snitch Line" to which people could call in and report gossip about Doherty.
+The zine Ben Is Dead, which published a newsletter called "I Hate Brenda" at the height of the show's popularity, even opened a hotline called the "Shannen Snitch Line", to which people could call in and report gossip about Doherty.

-This reputation gained further ground during her three seasons on Charmed, when tabloids fueled rumors of a feud with co-star Alyssa Milano.
-In both instances, Doherty departed the shows acrimoniously after a few seasons; on Charmed she was allegedly fired by producer Aaron Spelling after an ultimatum from Milano.90210 executive producers Darren Star and Charles Rosin have both confirmed that Doherty was difficult to work with on-set; Rosin commented that "...she had habitual lateness.
+This reputation gained further ground during her three seasons on Charmed, when tabloids fueled rumors of a feud between Doherty and her co-star Alyssa Milano.
+In both instances, Doherty acrimoniously departed from the shows after a few seasons; on Charmed, she was allegedly fired by producer Aaron Spelling after he received an ultimatum from Milano.

+90210 executive producers Darren Star and Charles Rosin both confirmed that Doherty was difficult to work with on-set; Rosin commented that "... she had habitual lateness.
 Her lateness was appalling, and she had a callous attitude and an indifference."
-Jennie Garth has admitted that the two of them "often wanted to claw each other's eyes out" several times.
-At one point when in 1993, an argument between Doherty and Garth on the Beverly Hills, 90210 set escalated into physical violence; nonetheless, Garth has said the feud was mutual and based more on immaturity than true animosity, and that the feud has been long over.
-Doherty, for her part, has admitted to making mistakes, blaming her behavior on the pressures of fame, her youth, and problems in her personal life.
+Years later, Jennie Garth said of her relationship with Doherty, "There were times that we loved each other and there were times that we wanted to claw each other's eyes out".
+At one point in 1993, an argument between Doherty and Garth on the Beverly Hills, 90210 set escalated into physical violence.
+Nonetheless, Garth said the feud was mutual and based more on immaturity than true animosity, and that the two had gone on to become friends.
+Doherty, for her part, admitted to making mistakes, blaming her behavior on the pressures of fame, her youth, and problems in her personal life.
 In 2010, she stated: "I have a rep. Did I earn it?
 Yeah, I did.
 But, after a while you sort of try to shed that rep because you're kind of a different person.
 You've evolved and all of the bad things you've done in your life have brought you to a much better place."

-Her dysfunctional reputation inspired the Billy Bermingham-written satirical farce Shannen Doherty Shoots a Porno: A Shockumentary which featured Alexandra Billings and was performed at Chicago's Torso Theatre for three years from 1994 to 1997.Lefkowitz, David.
-"Shannen Doherty Traded In For Crack Baby At Torso," Playbill (magazine), Monday, March 17, 1997.
-Retrieved February 26, 2023.
+Her dysfunctional reputation inspired the Billy Bermingham–written satirical farce Shannen Doherty Shoots a Porno: A Shockumentary, which featured Alexandra Billings and was performed at Chicago's Torso Theatre from 1994 to 1997.